It's About Time! (Phineas and Ferb): Themes

 Multiple critics have noted that the portrayal of Doofenshmirtz and Perry's relationship in the episode features a somewhat of a homosexual subtext.
-The concept behind it is a parody of stereotypical teen romance film, casting Perry and Doofenshmirtz—two males who are of different species—as the teenage couple who is "breaking up."
+The concept behind it is a parody of stereotypical teen romance film, casting Perry and Doofenshmirtz—two males who are of different species—as the teenage couple who is "breaking up".
 Perry's initial suspicions over Doofenshmirtz having a new nemesis are portrayed as if a person discovers their significant other is cheating on them.
 Perry discovers a paw print on Doofenshmirtz's face, resembling a lipstick mark on the cheek as if from a lover, and Peter the Panda emerges from Doofenshmirtz's closet.
 Doofenshmirtz initially tries to deny having a new nemesis, but eventually admits to the accusation, noting that he "didn't want [Perry] to find out this way," overtly detailing a common way couples discover their partner is cheating on them.
 Perry is depressed about their "break up" and reminisces about their past "relationship" together, while music resembling a love song plays in the background.
 After feeling depressed himself, Doofenshmirtz "dumps" Peter and reunites with Perry on a talk show prone to featuring romantic confrontations.

 Cultural references

 "It's About Time!" features multiple cultural references.
-Aspects of the time machine are based on H.G.
-Wells' famous novel The Time Machine.
+Aspects of the time machine are based on H. G. Wells' famous novel The Time Machine.
 During the "My Nemesis" musical number, caricature of The Archies, a fictional garage band in the animated television series The Archie Show, are shown and begin to sing and play instruments during the course of the sequence.
 The song itself parodies the style of musician Elvis Costello.
 The Dr. Feelbetter show incorporates elements of confrontational talk shows Dr. Phil and The Jerry Springer Show.

 Reception

 The episode was mostly well received by critics.
 Blogcritics reviewer Aaraon Peck applauded the Perry and Doofenshmirtz B-Plot, considering it as both the official Pret episode and an example of the series' ability to allow "adults [to] enjoy the humor" and not strictly focusing on the entertainment of younger viewers.
-Conversely, Ed Liu of Toon Zone was critical of the episode and other early episodes available on The Fast and the Phineas, calling them "way too manic for their own good, never giving a gag enough time to develop a proper laugh before ripping off to the next one, and refusing to sit still for any length of time."
 The production staff reacted positively to the episode, and said that they "really liked" its outcome.